The project has been approved and is awaiting provisioning.

 The architecture of the project is open and extensible through Eclipse extension points.

-Ogee lowers the barrier for developers that want to produce and consume data, by bringing the OData advantages to the fingertips of Eclipse developers.
-It enables the community to contribute to this project by: extending our contribution with more provider environemtns, more consumption environments, ensuring interoperability across various industry standards, and promoting OData by easing the development process.
+Ogee lowers the barrier for developers who want to produce and consume data, by bringing the OData advantages to the fingertips of Eclipse developers.
+It enables the community to contribute to this project by: extending our contribution with more provider environments, more consumption environments, ensuring interoperability across various industry standards, and promoting OData by easing the development process.

 Ogee provides Eclipse-based developer tools for the provisioning and consumption of OData services regardless of the service provisioning platform and service consuming technology.
-It comprises a graphical OData Model Editor for the creation of OData models that define the data structure required and service consumption toolkits that allow you to create and design the applications with which you can consume the data retrieved from your OData producer.
+It comprises a graphical OData Model Editor for the creation of OData models that define the data structure required.
+The models can then be exported as service metadata document.

 More details can be found in the EclipseCon presentation: OData Unleashed!
-Let's learn how to explot it
+Let's learn how to exploit it

 The following individuals are proposed as initial committers to the project: